Air Conditioner Repair Checklist

 If you have a smart thermostat, including ones made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
 If it still won’t work, reach us at 704-233-7363 for help.

 Your AC probably has a power-cutting device by its outside unit.
 This switch is typically in a metal box mounted on your home.
-If your air conditioner has recently been serviced, the device may have accidentally been positioned in the “off” location.
+If your air conditioner has recently been serviced, the device may have accidentally been turned off.

 Blocked Condensate Drain Pan